rahmatcmos/Person/README.md

   	gender 							: Search by gender, parameter => string, gender
-	withattributes					: Search with relationship, parameter => array of relationship (ex : ['relatives'], if relationship is belongsTo then return must be single object, if hasMany or belongsToMany then return must be plural object) currentwork 					: With active works and branch organisation and applications currentworkon 					: With active works and branch organisation and applications and default work currentcontact 					: With default contacts of each type email 							: Where has email, parameter => email workleave 						: With special schedule of workleave
+	withattributes					: Search with relationship, parameter => array of relationship (ex : ['relatives'], if relationship is belongsTo then return must be single object, if hasMany or belongsToMany then return must be plural object) currentwork 					: With active works and branch organisation and applications currentcontact 					: With default contacts of each type email 							: Where has email, parameter => email workleave 						: With special schedule of workleave